wogong/dayone-to-roam/README.md

 1. This repository is modified from [dayone2md](https://github.com/tuxedocat/dayone2md)
 2. Roam Research json format details see [here](https://roamresearch.com/#/app/help/page/RxZF78p60)
-3. I don't handle the dayone journal metadata except create and update time, while other metadata can be handled easily.
+3. I don't handle the dayone journal metadata except create and update time, while other metadata can be handled easily
-4. Note that every journal item in Day One will be imported as Daily Notes in Roam Research, with content under HEADLINE as you defined before.
+4. Note that every journal item in Day One will be imported as Daily Notes in Roam Research, with content under HEADLINE as you defined before